Palestinian Dress Cultural Dress

 Dresses were not tailored or form-fitting.
 Women preferred voluminous dresses as these were cooler in the hot climates and more modest.
 The generous use of fabric also indicated wealth and prestige.

 A basic dress (thawb) was a loose-fitting robe with triangular sleeves.
 Styles differ but dresses usually had an embroidered square chest panel and back panel.
-This was accompanied by different styles of a jacket or outer garment.
+This was accompanied by different styles of jacket or outer garment.

 The shape and style of headdresses differed from region to region and most women decorated theirs with gold and silver coins, indicating the wealth of the wearer.